laurenmchin/os/kexec.md

 # Tired of rebooting just to test your newly compiled kernel?
 Shortcircuit the entire boot process w/ kexec!

-### Step 1: Install kexec Tools
+### Step 1: Install `kexec tools`
-Most Linux distributions come with `kexec tools` available in their package repositories.
+Most Linux distributions come with `kexec tools` available in their package repositories, so the installation process is seamlessly easy.

-You can install them using your distribution's package manager.

-On Debian-based systems like Ubuntu, you would use:
+On Debian-based systems, run the following:

 ```
 sudo apt-get update
 sudo apt-get install kexec-tools
 ```
-### Step 2: Configure kexec
+### Step 2: Configure `kexec`
-After installing `kexec-tools`, you need to tell it which kernel to load and with what parameters.
+After installing `kexec-tools`, you need to tell `kexec` which kernel image to load and with what parameters (i.e., the initial RAM disk, any command line params, such as those found at `/proc/cmdline`).

-This is typically done by specifying the kernel image and the initial RAM disk (initrd) along with the default kernel command line parameters (which can be found at `/proc/cmdline`).

-Find the Kernel and Initrd:
+#### Identify the Path to the Kernel Image and `initrd` to Load:
-Locate the kernel image (vmlinuz) and the initial RAM disk (initrd.img) that you want to load.
-These are usually found in /boot.
-For example:
+Your compiled kernel images (`vmlinuz`) and the initial RAM disk (`initrd.img`) are typically found in `/boot`, with pathnames like:

 ```
 /boot/vmlinuz-<version>